nono5822/Studious-Seal/Studious Seal Premium/README.md

-# 📚 Deadline Nagger Bot
+# 📚 Studious Seal Premium

 An AI-powered study enforcer for Discord and Telegram.
 It reads your syllabus PDFs, tracks your deadlines, and aggressively quizzes you on your class notes so you don't fail.
 Powered by **Gemini 2.5 Flash** and a local SQLite database.